 - boat Captain tips

-- image critique and Photoshop image optimization tutorials during lunch breaks with interactive help on whichever need you have
+- image critique and Photoshop image optimization tutorials during lunch break with interactive help on whichever need you have

 - in-the-field photography instruction from your favorite award-winning bird photographer